This post originally appeared November 17, 2012, on author Kait Gamble‘s blog.

 1) The Stellarnet.
 A catch-all phrase for the interconnected networks that include the Terranet for the Earth/Moon, Rednet on Mars and the Asternet on Asteria, site of the first extrasolar space settlement Asteria Colony.
 It functions like our current Internet, but with more regulation.
 For example, any information about how to build bombs was banned in 2025.

-2) Net bracers are thin, flexible, water-resistant devices you wear on your forearm.
+2) Net bracers are thin, flexible, water-resistant sleeves you wear on your forearms.
 They have all of the same features as a smartphone or tablet – apps, texting, cameras, maps, etc – but no device to carry, drop or lose.
 Just touch your arm to activate the icons, and when it’s not in use you can set it to the default “tattoo” app to decorate your skin.

 3) Table top keyboards.
 Dining room tables, kitchen counters, walls, are all interactive and connected to the Net.
 Lay your hands on the table and a full keyboard appears under your fingertips.
 No need to be tethered to one location, especially with …